EPC

 Penalties for not having an EPC

-Landlords are subject to penalty fines if they don’t obtain an EPC before letting their properties.
-These fines can be substantial, typically amounting to up to 12.5% of the property’s rateable value, with a minimum penalty of £500 and capped at £5,000.
+Landlords who do not obtain an EPC before letting are liable to financial penalties.
+These fines are significant, typically up to 12.5% of the property’s rateable value, with a minimum charge of £500 and a maximum of £5,000.

-Repeated offences invite higher penalties and increased scrutiny through compliance checks.
+Repeat breaches attract heavier penalties and increased monitoring through formal compliance checks.

 Frequently Asked Questions